teaching-data-science/intro2ml/chapters/chapter17.md

 description:
   " This chapter introduces the nonlinear support vector machines."
 type: chapter
-prev: /chapter015
+prev: /chapter016
-next: null
+next: /chapter018
 id: 8
 ---

 <section class="c72e2d57">
   <h2 class="_5e0ebe7a">
-  <a class="_46224d00 _7e2d93b5" href="/chapter16-01-linsvm-hard-margin">Chapter 16.01: Linear Hard Margin SVM</a>
+  <a class="_46224d00 _7e2d93b5" href="/chapter17-01-nonlinsvm-featuregen">Chapter 17.01: Feature Generation for Nonlinear Separation</a>

   </h2>
   <p class="de526628">
-  <a class="_46224d00 _7e2d93b5" href="/chapter16-01-linsvm-hard-margin"> In this section, we introduce the linear hard margin SVM problem as a quadratic optimization program. </a>
+  <a class="_46224d00 _7e2d93b5" href="/chapter17-01-nonlinsvm-featuregen"> In this section, we discuss how nonlinearity can be introduced in SVMs via feature maps. </a>
   </p>
 </section>